-What new platforms are there for artists, and what are brands looking for when working with acts, were the two big topics tackled by the Beyond Touring panel
+What new platforms are there for artists, and what brands are looking for when working with acts, were the two topics tackled by the Beyond Touring panel.

 Sign up for IQ Index

 Mumford & Sons’ Ben Lovett joined agent Lucy Dickins and manager Adam Tudhope to talk touring, touting, sustainability and upcoming plans at ILMC’s Futures Forum

 By Anna Grace on 09 Mar 2020